 The Alberta Non-Grid RSP's result for the period is sensitive to insurance risk.
-Subject to the transfer rules set out in the Plan, the members that issue policies on their own accounts and their own rate may transfer the whole of the policy or a portion thereof to the RSP.
+Subject to the transfer rules set out in the Plan, the members that issue policies on their own accounts and their own rate may transfer the whole of the policy or a portion thereof through the RSP to the members.
 Sensitivity to insurance risk is managed by setting appropriate policy limits within the laws of Canada.

-The Association's Internal Audit Department is responsible for conducting periodic underwriting audits on members to ensure compliance with Alberta Non-Grid RSP underwriting rules and guidelines, and for reporting all non-compliance to the Association's Audit and Risk Committee, and all material non-compliance to the Board.
+The Association's Compliance Department is responsible for conducting periodic underwriting audits on members to ensure compliance with Alberta Non-Grid RSP underwriting rules and guidelines, and for reporting all non-compliance to the Association's Audit and Risk Committee, and all material non-compliance to the Board.

-For the year ended October 31, 2020 (in thousands of Canadian dollars)
+For the year ended October 31, 2021 (in thousands of Canadian dollars)